 While the Redwood Region faces challenges from climate change and economic disparities, it also boasts unique strengths and opportunities.
-Join our community-led efforts to create a sustainable and inclusive future where everyone has access to stable jobs, quality healthcare, and a thriving environment.
+Join Redwood Region RISE's community-led efforts to create a sustainable and inclusive future where everyone has access to stable jobs, quality healthcare, and a thriving environment.
 Advocate for our region, share our key insights, and help drive investment to enable climate-forward regional growth that empowers our communities.